Use this guide to get started with your research for ENGL 220: Introduction to English Studies

 Ask yourself: what do I already know about my topic? what am I curious about? what kind of information do I need, and where am I likely to find it?

-From a disciplinary perspective, think about what kind(s) of scholars might investigate your topic, the kinds of questions scholars and experts in a particular discipline might ask, how they would ask those questions and what evidence they would use to make their argument.
-For the assignment especially, you might also ask which perspectives or approaches seem most likely to help you interpret the novel?
+From a disciplinary perspective, think about what kind(s) of scholars might investigate your topic, the kinds of questions scholars and experts in a particular field might ask, how they would ask those questions and what evidence they would use to make their argument.
+For this assignment especially, you might also ask which perspectives or approaches seem most likely to help you interpret the novel?

-Finally, consider what you know about the resources available to you, the types of sources that would be most helpful for you, and where might be most fruitful for you to begin your search.
+Finally, consider what you know about the resources available to you and where might be most fruitful for you to begin your search.
 If you're following up on the scholarly conversation around your topic, do you need to look for work by historians?
 Scientists?
 Sociologists?

 The process is simple: start with the subject of your research question in the center, then: